DorBernsohn/Video-Classification/README.md

 # Video-Classification on Sports Videos

 In this project i'm trying to classify sport videos.
-The main approach is here is to sample $n$ frames from each video and classify them.
+The main approach is here is to sample *n* frames from each video and classify them.

 ### Advantages:
 - Less process time